barbazul/1kfa/mod_guide_campaigns.md

 An "arc" of 3 9-hour campaigns

  * First Book - just the same as the 9-Hour Campaign
- * Second Book - Carry over all Good Bank and Challenge Bank points
+ * Second Book - Carry over all *Journey points* and *Challenge points*
    * Chapter 7 should return them to a different "world"
- * Third Book - Start with 0 Good Bank points, carry over the Challenge Bank points
+ * Third Book - Start with 0 *Journey points*, carry over the *Challenge points*
-   * Challenge Bank points grow at double the rate.
+   * *Challenge points* grow at double the rate:
-     - ✅︎ adds 2 points to the Challenge Bank
+     - ✅︎ gains you 2 *Challenge points*
-     - on IMMEDIATE moves, ✗ adds 4 points to the Challenge Bank
+     - on IMMEDIATE moves, ✗ gains you 4 *Challenge points*
-   * Challenge the character changes made earlier - what boons will the characters give up to achieve an even greater one
+   * Challenge the narrative character changes made earlier - will the characters give up their earlier accomplishments or boons to attempt for even greater ones?

 # The real juice